censorship-no-archive/ceno1/doc/threatModel.md

 #### i.
 Malicious Insertion Authorities

-CENO users have access via the CENO Portal and CENO Browser window only to bundles and feeds that had been inserted by the Insertion Authority they trust.
+CENO users have access via the CENO Portal and CENO Browser window only to bundles and feeds that have been inserted by the Insertion Authority (IA) they trust.
 CENOBox comes preconfigured with an Insertion Authority the CENO team is maintaining, but users can manually decide to use another bridge, both for reading the portal news as well as for requesting new URLs, by setting an alternative valid Insertion Authority bridgeKey in the .CENO/client.properties